PerfectlySoft/Perfect-CURL/README.md

 }
 ```

-In addition, a few convenience properties have been added for pulling commonly requested data from a response such as `url` and `responseCode`.
+For convenience properties have been added for pulling commonly requested data from a response such as `url` and `responseCode`.

 The following examples show how to pull header and other meta-data from the request: